EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 The Group Manager is responsible for performing the following tasks:

 * Creating and managing OSCORE groups.
-This includes the assignment of a Group ID to every newly created group, as well as ensuring uniqueness of Group IDs within the pool of OSCORE groups of the Group Manager.
+This includes the assignment of a Group ID to every newly created group, as well as ensuring uniqueness of Group IDs within the set of its OSCORE groups.

 * Defining policies for authorizing the joining of its OSCORE groups.
-Such policies can be enforced by a Third Party, which is in a trust relation with the Group Manager and enforces join policies on behalf of the Group Manager.
+Such policies can be enforced by a third party, which is in a trust relation with the Group Manager and enforces join policies on behalf of the Group Manager.

 * Driving the join process to add new endpoints as group members.

 * Establishing Security Common Contexts and providing them to authorized group members during the join process, together with a corresponding Security Sender Context.

 * Generating and managing Endpoint IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
-This includes ensuring uniqueness of Endpoints IDs within each OSCORE group of the Group Manager.
+This includes ensuring uniqueness of Endpoints IDs within each of its OSCORE groups.

 * Defining a set of supported signature algorithms as part of the communication policy of each of its OSCORE groups, and signalling it to new endpoints during the join process.